MicrosoftDocs/fabric-docs/docs/data-warehouse/data-modeling-defining-relationships.md

 During the session, users may create multiple tabs in the model view to depict say, data warehouse schemas or further assist with database design.
 Currently the model view layouts are only persisted in session.
 However the database changes are persisted.
 Users can use the auto-layout whenever a new tab is created to visually inspect the database design and understand the modeling.

-## Adding or removing objects to the default dataset
+## Adding or removing objects to the default Power BI dataset

-In Power BI, a dataset is always required before any reports can be built, so the default dataset enables quick reporting capabilities on top of the warehouse.
-Within the warehouse, a user can add warehouse objects - tables or views to their default dataset.
+In Power BI, a dataset is always required before any reports can be built, so the default Power BI dataset enables quick reporting capabilities on top of the warehouse.
+Within the warehouse, a user can add warehouse objects - tables or views to their default Power BI dataset.
 They can also add other semantic modeling properties, such as hierarchies and descriptions.
 These properties are then used to create the Power BI dataset's tables.
-Users can also remove objects from the default dataset.
+Users can also remove objects from the default Power BI dataset.

-To add objects such as tables or views to the default dataset, you have options:
+To add objects such as tables or views to the default Power BI dataset, you have options:

 1. Automatically add objects to the dataset, which happens by default with no user intervention needed.